 Anomaly detection is the task of separating well-defined data points from outliers which are called normal data points and anomalous data points respectively [8, 9].
-We frame our swarming detection task as a two-stage anomaly detection task shown in fig. 1: the first stage learns to identify mechanical sounds, the second stage learns to identify swarms and preswarms against the other background.
+In our setting, the first four classes in table I are well-defined, while the class other is comprised of normal bee humming and all outliers which have not been detected by our labeling process.
+We therefore frame our swarming detection task as a two-stage anomaly detection task shown in fig. 1: the first stage learns to identify mechanical sounds, the second stage learns to identify swarms and pre-swarms against the other background.
 To this end, we employ auto encoders (AE) as anomaly detectors [9, 10, 11].
 These AEs consist of two parts: the encoder and the decoder.
-The encoding stage learns a dimensionality-reduced version of the data, which is projected into a latent space smaller than the input size [12].
+The encoding stage learns a dimensionalityreduced version of the data, which is projected into a latent space smaller than the input size [12].
 From this space, the decoder learns to reconstruct the original input data.
-In the context of anomaly detection, the AE is trained on normal, non-anomalous data only, using a cost function that computes a difference between the original input and its reconstruction, such as the mean-squared error function.
-To detect anomalous data points, various methods exist [9].
-One common method is calculating a threshold [13].
-In our work, this threshold was determined by maximizing the F1 score of the anomalous class on the validation data set.
+In the context of anomaly detection, the AE is trained on normal, non-anomalous data only, using a cost function that computes a difference score between the original input and its reconstruction, such as the mean-squared error function.
+To detect anomalous data points, various methods are used [9], such as the calculation of a threshold [13].
+In out work, this threshold was determined by maximizing the F1 score of the anomalous class on the validation data set.

-The AE's encoder encodes the $64 \times 512 \times 2$ inputs via a stack of 5 convolution layers and one linear layer into the flattened representation, leading to the latent space of size N. All encoding layers use relu activation functions and a kernel size of (2, 2) with a stride of 2.
+The AE's encoder encodes the $64 \times 512 \times 2$ inputs via a stack of 5 convolution layers and one linear layer into the flattened representation, leading to the latent space of size N. All encoding layers use relu activation functions and a kernel size of (2,2) with a stride of 2.
 The kernel size was chosen to successively half the feature dimensions.
-The decoder stage consists of one linear layer, and 4 transposed convolution layers with a kernel of (3, 3) and a stride of 2, where all layers except the final one use relu activations.
-The output has the shape $64 \times 512 \times 2$ .
-The hyperparameters were determined via a parameter search.
+The decoder stage consists of one linear layer, and 4 transposed convolution layers with a kernel of (3,3) and a stride of 2, where all layers except the final one use relu activations.
+The output has the